cemreefe/SimplyMarkdown/README.md

 ## Github Pages Integration

-Using MarkdownBlogger with github pages is very simple.
+Using SimplyMarkdown with github pages is very simple.

 1. If you have a website on your github pages repository `<username>/<username>.github.io`, checkout into a new branch and push it there as a backup.
 1. Create a new branch on your github pages repository `<username>/<username>.github.io`, named `source`
 1. Delete everything in your branch `source`, add the [worklfow](/workflow/render.yaml) into a new directory `.github/workflows`
 1. Create a folder in your `source` branch, let's call it `./source`, this is going to act as the root of your markdown directory
 1. Populate your markdown directory as needed. **To see an example check out [my personal website](https://github.com/cemreefe/cemreefe.github.io)**.
-1. When you push to your source branch, the workflow will trigger, clear out your `main` branch, and populate it with the rendered MarkdownBlogger website based on your source files
+1. When you push to your source branch, the workflow will trigger, clear out your `main` branch, and populate it with the rendered SimplyMarkdown website based on your source files